AreaLayer/Lightning-Lending/README.md

 Lending channels direct on Lightning Network

-Channel A opens with B
+Channel A opens with B with DLCs and Relays

 Define HTLC, CLTV time with DLCs